MicrosoftDocs/Dynamics-365-Operations.hu-hu/articles/dev-itpro/analytics/tasks/er-financial-dimensions-data-source-2.md

 8. A Leírás mezőbe írja be a következőt: „Dimenzióadatok leképezése”.
 9. Kattintson a Mentés gombra.
 10. Kattintson a Tervező pontra.
-11. A fán válassza ki a „Dynamics 365 for Operations\Table” pontot.
+11. A fastruktúrában válassza ki a következőt: „Dynamics 365 for Operations\Tábla” csomópont.
 12. Kattintson a Gyökér hozzáadása gombra.
 13. A Név mezőbe írja be a Vállalat szót.
 14. Írja be a Tábla mezőbe a „CompanyInfo” szöveget.